18 September 2025

 • Your income and expenses: the more left over after expenses are deducted, the more you’ll be able to pay towards a car loan.

-• Your credit score: a strong credit score suggests reliability when it comes to staying on top of your debts, which lenders like to see.
+• Your credit score: a strong credit score points to reliability when it comes to staying on top of your debts, which lenders like to see.

 • Your history repaying similar loans: if you’ve paid off a similar loan in the past few years, lenders are more likely to trust you with a larger sum.

 • The value of your car: the amount you can borrow will be tied to your car’s cost, too.
-Although you may be able to include certain on-road costs, you won’t be able to borrow much more than its value.
+Although you may be able to include certain on-road costs, like stamp duty, registration and insurance, you typically won’t be able to borrow much more than its value.

-• Your assets and liabilities: you’re likely to be seen as more reliable with assets like cars and property behind you, but liabilities such as other loans will eat into your borrowing power.
+• Your assets and liabilities: you’re likely to be seen as more reliable with assets like property and cars behind you, but liabilities like other loans will eat into your borrowing power.

 How to apply for your car loan with Savvy